ac-minetest/basic_robot_csm/README.txt

 (c) 2017 rnd

 instructions:
-1. unpack in minetest DIR/clientmods/
+1. unpack in "minetest DIR"/clientmods/
+2. enable client mods in advanced settings menu or in minetest.conf
-2. inside /clientmods/mods.conf there should be line: load_mod_basic_robot_csm = true
+3. inside /clientmods/mods.conf there should be line: load_mod_basic_robot_csm = true
-3. while playing say .bot
+4. while playing say .bot
-4. you can see commands in init.lua, function getSandboxEnv()
+5. you can see commands in init.lua, function getSandboxEnv()
    or for more available commands https://github.com/minetest/minetest/blob/master/doc/client_lua_api.md